bartificer/programming-by-stealth/docs/pbs28.md

 The reason is subtle, but important, and shows a shortcoming in our current prototype design.

 When you call the constructor with no arguments, the date is set to 1 Jan 1970.
-When you call `.day(29)` on that object, you are setting the date to 29 Jan 1970, which is fine, but when you call `.month(2)`, you are setting the date to 29 Feb 1970, which is invalid because 1970 is not a leap year!
+When you call `.day(29)` on that object, you are setting the date to 29 Jan 1970, which is fine.
+But when you call `.month(2)`, you are setting the date to 29 Feb 1970, which is invalid because 1970 is not a leap year!

 Why does the same thing in a different order succeed?
-By changing the year, then month, then day the object goes from 1 Jan 1970, to 1 Jan 2016, to 1 Feb 2016, to 29 Feb 2016, so it never passed through an invalid state.
+By changing the year, then month, then day the object goes from 1 Jan 1970, to 1 Jan 2016, to 1 Feb 2016, to 29 Feb 2016.
+It never passed through an invalid state.

 How can we update our prototype to address this limitation?